rapw3k/ro-manager/src/roweb/README.md

     pip install pyramid

+The checklist evaluation service uses the requests package, so it should be installed:

+    pip install requests

 To activate the checklist web service, go to the RO Manager source directory and issue the command shown:

     cd _workspace_/ro-manager/src